Softlandia-Ltd/applied-ai-engineering/README.md

 A complete AI engineering example using the best tools and tricks of the trade.

-The first example shows how to extract structured data from blog posts.
+This repository shows how to extract structured data from blog posts.
+It can easily be adapted to chat or generative tasks as well.

 Install the requirements into a new virtual environment
 ```sh